ExTraSS: a Domain Decomposed 3D NLTE Radiative Transfer spectral synthesis code for nebular phase transients: Methods

-In \citet{vanbaal2023modelling} and \citet{vanbaal2024diagnostics}, there were no non-local effects to consider for the cells, and as such once the \textsc{NLTE\_solver} converged to a solution, the cell as a whole can be considered to have converged.
+In \vBPI23 and \vBPII24, there were no non-local effects to consider for the cells, and as such once the \textsc{NLTE\_solver} converged to a solution, the cell as a whole can be considered to have converged.
 Convergence failure is quite rare, but can occur, typically in cells with lower densities and with low energy deposition.
-Cells that fail to converge are excluded in the spectral synthesis.
+Cells that fail to converge are excluded in the spectral synthesis. \txtred{A detailed description for the optically thin emission is given in Appendix~\ref{ssec:thin_spectra}.}